aryn-ai/sycamore/docs/source/sycamore/connectors/neo4j.md

 ```

 Note: You may have to run `sudo chmod -R 777 {REPLACE-WITH-TEMP-PATH}` to give read and write access to neo4j's import directory.
+Note: Make sure you set your password to be longer than 8 characters or neo4j will kill the docker container!
 ## Writing to Neo4j

 To write a DocSet to a Neo4j instance from Sycamore, use the `docset.write.neo4j(...)` function.
 The Neo4j writer takes the following arguments: